delejt/y2apidoc/readme.md

 ## Documentation
 Y2apidoc uses HTTP controller doc blocks to create a table of contents and show descriptions for your API methods.
-Package automatically create groups from controller names and all routes handled by that controller will placed under this group in the [sidebar menu](doc/aside.png)
+Package automatically create groups from controller names.
+All routes handled by that controller will placed under this group in the [sidebar menu](doc/aside.png)

 ## Tags